 “Nothing man.
 Just trying to figure out how everyone in here drinking and celebrating death like this?”

 “I don’t think they’re celebrating Mr. L’s death, but remembering his life and how he touched theirs in some way.”

 “I’m not talking about Mr. L. I’m talking about the death around us man.
-Two young boys will killed on the other side of the football field last night.
+Two young boys were killed on the other side of the football field last night.
 The police choked a man out on Staten Island the other day.
 There’s death everywhere and everyone in here is laughing and drinking like it’s okay.”

 Jamal was visibly aggravated, so Ricky was careful in how he was going to approach the rest of the conversation.
 He wanted to tell Jamal that he was in there drinking just like everyone else was, but he could see the young man wasn’t in the mood for that sort of truth today.
 Instead, he grabbed a bottle of Hennessy and poured a shot.

 “I know, it’s on me.
 It’s obvious you got a lot on your mind.
 But look around and tell me what you see?”